Its time to layout the Satsop River section. The layout design given and druthers of this section is identified in Station 14 Satsop River.

 - Locate the abutments and piers (to include heights).

-Laying the track.
-The 1st (North) Division is WWSL Medium Profile Roadway.
+- The WWSL 1st Division is designated Class B main line.
 See 4.2.11.2 Modeling Technique for Medium Profile Roadway for details.

 No comments: